I was a combat designer and creative director on…

 Full team credits: Anthon Reid, Ryman Barnett, David Porter, Riley Durbin, Cameron Myers, Simi Randhawa, Kira Shinoda, Liz Ponkow, Levi Yang, Zeke Lacy, Benjamin Poot, Nolan Lovelace, Ben Tuttle, Vasiliki Makris, Roberto Velasquez, Skylar Isaacs, Eric Park, Dylan Simpson, Blake Tran, Vasilisa Shcherbakova, Isaac Mitchell, Austin Clark, Santi Soza, Tyler Radocaj, and Caleb Sheffield.

-Developed over the course of three semesters at DigiPen, Remanence is a first-person melee action game which I led and oversaw as Creative Director.
+Developed over the course of three semesters at DigiPen, Remanence is a first-person melee action game which I directed and worked as a designer on.

 As Creative Director, I oversaw the entirety of my team’s creative output and directed the team towards a cohesive vision.
 Part of my strategy was to remain very open to the spontaneity of ideas and discoveries within my team (across all disciplines, from top to bottom), and I believe this open-mindedness was a great asset to our success.